copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Gnomish characters can always reach Basic in club and crossbow skill.
 - Elvish characters can always reach Basic in enchantment spell skill.
 - Orcish characters can always reach Skilled in scimitar skill.
+- Flint stones and hard gems break 50% less often when used as projectiles due to hardness.
+- Hobbits that generate with a sling will also generate with a stack of 4 + 1d6 flint stones (75% of the time) or rocks (25% of the time).
+- The caveperson role no longer starts with rocks.
+Instead, they now start with 20 + 1d10 flint stones (formerly 10 + 1d10).
+- Flint stones weigh 2 (up from previous weight of 1, but still lower than the 10 they weigh in vanilla NetHack).

 ### Interface changes